swedendrift/yourtube/README.md

-#YourTube: for you viewing pleasure?
+#YourTube: for you viewing pleasure.

 ####A limited YouTube clone written with modern web technologies including:
 - vanilla JavaScript on the front end